-Williams Partners Seeks FERC Approval to Expand Natural Gas Service in Southeastern U.S. to Help Mee
+Williams Partners Seeks FERC Approval to Expand Natural Gas Service to New York City

 TULSA, Okla.--(BUSINESS WIRE)-- Williams Partners L.P.
-(NYS: WPZ) announced today that its Transco natural gas pipeline has filed an application with the Federal Energy Regulatory Commission (FERC) to expand a compressor station and provide additional firm natural gas transportation capacity to growing markets in the Southeast United States by the spring of 2015.
+(NYS: WPZ) announced today that its Transco pipeline has filed an application with the Federal Energy Regulatory Commission (FERC) to provide another natural gas delivery point from its Transco pipeline to New York City.

 Portions of this document may constitute "forward-looking statements" as defined by federal law.
 Although the partnership believes any such statements are based on reasonable assumptions, there is no assurance that actual outcomes will not be materially different.
 Any such statements are made in reliance on the "safe harbor" protections provided under the Private Securities Reform Act of 1995.
 Additional information about issues that could lead to material changes in performance is contained in the partnership's annual reports filed with the Securities and Exchange Commission.

 Sharna Reingold, 918-573-2078

 KEYWORDS: United States North America New York Oklahoma